-Trump’s new Pennsylvania lawyer said Biden won and that lawsuits ‘will not reverse this election’
+Trump’s new Pennsylvania lawyer once said that lawsuits ‘will not reverse this election’

 “The race to the date of certification in several of these key states, including Pennsylvania, is on, and it’s up to the Trump lawyers to get some good results in these lawsuits to try to flip the vote count,” he said.

-On Monday, three of the attorneys who had since taken up the Pennsylvania case — Linda Kerns, John Scott and Douglas Bryan Hughes — moved to withdraw as well, writing in a court filing that they had “reached a mutual understanding that [the campaign] will be best served” by their departure.
+On Monday, three of the attorneys who had since taken up the Pennsylvania case — Linda A. Kerns, John Scott and Douglas Bryan Hughes — moved to withdraw as well, writing in a court filing that they had “reached a mutual understanding that [the campaign] will be best served” by their departure.

 Jenna Ellis, a senior legal adviser to the Trump campaign, said in a statement Monday that its “substitution of local counsel is consistent with routine managing of complex litigation.”
 She added that Trump has appointed his personal lawyer, Rudolph W. Giuliani, to lead a national legal team overseeing all election challenges.

-Scaringi, now in charge, said that he intended to file another amended version of the Pennsylvania lawsuit, asked U.S. District Court Judge Matthew Brann to delay a hearing in the case scheduled for Tuesday.
+Scaringi, now in charge, said that he intended to file another amended version of the Pennsylvania lawsuit and asked U.S. District Court Judge Matthew W. Brann to delay a hearing in the case scheduled for Tuesday.

 Having only been retained on Monday, Scaringi said, he needed more time to prepare.
 But Brann quickly shot down that request.